HofstadterTools/HofstadterTools/docs/source/theory/model.rst

 Model
 =====

-We consider a system of non-interacting quantum particles hopping on a lattice in the xy-plane and coupled to a perpendicular gauge field.
+We consider a system of non-interacting quantum particles hopping on a lattice in the xy-plane and coupled to a gauge field.
 For the sake of concreteness, we discuss electrons of charge :math:`-e` and mass :math:`m_\mathrm{e}` in this section, governed by a 2D tight-binding model and coupled to a perpendicular magnetic field :math:`\mathbf{B}=B\hat{\mathbf{e}}_z`.
 However, the theory is readily generalizable.

 The **generalized Hofstadter model** describing the electron motion is given by